evanwills/regex-api/api-specification/regex-api-specification.md

              the client (see [Match](#match) below for more detail)
-* __`replace`__ Where the regular a list of regular expression valid find/replace pairs are applied (in the supplied order) valid to all the strings supplied with the request,
+* __`replace`__ Where the regular a list of regular expression valid find/replace pairs are applied (in the supplied order) valid to all the strings supplied with the request
+* __`getConfig`__ Get config defaults for engine (to help with client side validation applied before sending the regex to the server/API)

 ## Handling regex errors